abumasood/myfiles/virtualbox/README.md

 ## VirtualBox Virtual Machine (VM) Creation Scripts

 The intent of these scripts is to expedite the creation of virtual machines by leveraging the commandline functionality of VirtualBox.
-While the scripts were tested only on Linux, it is possible that they will work on Mac and Windows, with slight modification.
+While the scripts were tested only on Linux, it is possible that they will work on Mac and Windows with slight modification.

 For an average user, creating a virtual machine using VirtualBox graphical interface requires a series of steps, including defining the VM specs and attaching the boot media.
-This process may be too slow for heavy VirtualBox users who have the need to create VMs frequently, or large number of VMs (i.e. Beta-testers).
+This process may be too slow for heavy VirtualBox users who have the need to create VMs frequently, or large number of VMs (i.e. Beta-testers).It may also be desired to script the VM creation.

 This page provides three scripts that should help accomplish the stated objective.
 The scenarios that these scripts cover are as follows:
 1. Single VM creation
-  * Create VM and start the VM *(10-create-single-autostart-vm-vbox)*
+  * Create VM and start the VM - *(10-create-single-autostart-vm-vbox)*
-  * Create VM only *(do not start VM)* - *10-create-single-noautostart-vm-vbox)*
+  * Create VM only *(do not start VM)* - *(10-create-single-noautostart-vm-vbox)*
 2. Multiple VMs Creation - the script will target a folder that has all the iso media files.

 The scripts default to ArchLinux 64-bit as the desired guest operating system.
 The "ostype" parameter can be tweaked to your liking.
 To change this parameter, find your desired value by running this command: